columnflow/columnflow/docs/practices.md

 class to create the new columns.
 The new columns are saved in a parquet file that can be used by the task below on the task graph.
 The argument ```--producer``` followed by the name of the {py:class}`~columnflow.production.Producer` object to be run is needed for this task to run.
 A default value for this argument can be set in the analysis config.
-TODO: Check if only columns not given in keep_columns (and already produced in selectors?) are produced.
-This is relevant if keep-columns has been changed after ReduceEvents has run.

 - ```PrepareMLEvents```, ```MLTraining```, ```MLEvaluation``` and ```PlotMLResults```: Tasks to train, evaluate neural networks and plot their results.
 TODO: more informations? output type?